lnkn/blog/src/pages/Butterscotch_Dark_Chocolate_Chunk_Oat_Cookies/index.md

 ---
-title: Butterscotch Dark Chocolate Chunk Oat Cookie description : With the start of the year, I just had to share my version of the perfect cookie.
+title: Butterscotch Dark Chocolate Chunk Oat Cookies description : With the start of the year, I just had to share my version of the perfect cookie.
 You know, the one that checks all the boxes- sweet, chewy, chocolate, salty, and a little something extra?
 Well this Butterscotch Dark Chocolate Oat Cookie does all that (and more).
 date: '2019-01-01'
 image: ButterscotchDarkChocolateOat1.jpeg